 The NPSO can stimulate the market further through a range of direct and indirect activities.
-For instance, the NPSO could stimulate market participation indirectly by commissioning industry research and thought leadership.
+For instance, the NPSO could stimulate market participation indirectly by commissioning industry research, thought leadership and consult the industry and experts.
 A key example of this is the work FPS did with challenger banks to spur providers into developing the 'technical aggregators' new access model.
 The use of a sandbox environment can also lead to stimulation of the market.
 This would be an interesting proposition mostly for smaller FinTechs and vendors.
 We would expect the NPSO to fund this from its Research and Innovation (R&I) budget or if more substantial, by way of interested market participants or venture capital.

 In all these cases, accreditation and proof of market would provide the foundations for increased interest from financial investors, as well as support for new services.
+This interest can only be guaranteed when spending transparency of the NPSO is fulfilled and governed by the board as well as the regulator.